 Once you have your certification, the world is your oyster.
-For a broad-spectrum search, job openings across the world are constantly being posted on Go Overseas' very own job board for English teaching jobs across the globe.
+For a broad-spectrum search, job openings across the world are constantly posted on Go Overseas' very own job board for English teaching jobs across the globe.
 For some countries, such as South Korea, you may want to consider using a recruiter to help place you in a school.

-3. Hostel Staff
+3. Hostel staff

 If you're looking to plan ahead, there are forums for hostel jobs, like Hostel Jobs, where you can inquire about openings, get advice, and find hostels seeking staff.
 Other hostels will post opportunities directly on their websites and sometimes have regular "work exchanges" in place.
-Quite often though, it's recommended to pursue these opportunities in person after arriving in a city.
+Quite often, though, it's recommended to pursue these opportunities in person after arriving in a city.

-4. WWOOF Volunteer
+4. WWOOF volunteer

 The setup typically entails working for a farmer on their organic farm in exchange for room and board.

-Obviously growing seasons differ among countries, but you do typically have a lot of freedom in terms of how long you want to stay in one location.
-This is an especially desirable option for people looking to gain experience in areas like agriculture, horticulture, or a nutrition for their post-gap year career.
+Growing seasons differ among countries, but you typically have a lot of freedom regarding how long you want to stay in one location.
+This is an especially desirable option for people looking to gain experience in agriculture, horticulture, or nutrition for their post-gap year career.

-5. Music Festival Staff
+5. Music festival staff

-If music is your thing, why don't you also make it your job?
+If music is your thing, why don't you also make it your job abroad?
 And no, we don't necessarily mean busking.
 Every year, but especially in the summer months, there are music festivals across the world that draw in international performers, concertgoers, and well, they need a huge staff to support them.

 These events are huge undertakings that take a large and diverse collaboration of skill sets.
 Event organizers like Summer Festival Guide actively seek out photographers, writers, and the like to attend their events free of charge in exchange for the publicity.

-If you're not much of a writer/blogger/photographer though, don't give up hope quite yet.
+If you're not much of a writer/blogger/photographer, though, don't give up hope quite yet.
 Large events need volunteer staff.
 The Guardian offers some good tips on volunteering at large music festivals to get you started.
-As a volunteer, you won't get a paycheck but you'll likely get free admission and sometimes even free meals or lodging.
+As a volunteer, you won't get a paycheck, but you'll likely get free admission and sometimes even free meals or lodging.

-Though these sorts of set-ups likely won't bring in much cash (maybe you should try your luck at busking?), they open you up for a free -- and awesome -- entertainment option for your time abroad.
-Not only that, but getting your name out there as a credible journalist, film-maker, or photographer could very well open up some other pretty exciting doors for you in that field!
+Though these sorts of setups likely won't bring in much cash (maybe you should try your luck at busking?), they open you up for a free -- and awesome -- entertainment option for your time abroad.
+Not only that, but getting your name out there as a credible journalist, filmmaker, or photographer could very well open up some other pretty exciting doors for you in that field!

-Speaking of being behind the scenes in the music industry, serious music fanatics can always follow their passion across the world working as a roadie, helping with equipment moving and setting up for concerts.
+Speaking of being behind the scenes in the music industry -- serious music fanatics can always follow their passion across the world, working as a roadie, helping with equipment moving, and setting up for concerts.
 Even though it's hard work, taking a gap year following your favorite band across the world is a pretty sweet deal.

 Serious music fanatics can always follow their passion across the world working as a roadie, helping with equipment moving and setting up for concerts.

-7. Volunteer Organization Staff
+7. Volunteer organization staff

 However, if you can't swing it to donate your time for free, you can also consider working for a volunteer organization.
-Especially if you're able to commit for longer (like, say, a whole year?) there's a good chance you'll be able to get a paid position with a volunteer organization or NGO.
+Especially if you're able to commit for longer (like, say, a whole year?), there's a good chance you'll be able to get a paid position with a volunteer organization or NGO.

-8. Cruise Ship Staff
+8. Cruise ship staff

 You'll at the very least catch some jaw-dropping sunsets and have the most unique work experience of your life!

-9. Au Pair
+9. Au pair

 To start looking for these job openings, we first suggest leveraging your local connections.
 Networking, whether back in your home country or once you've moved to a new country, can be a powerful way to get a lead.

-10. Summer Camp Counselor
+10. Summer camp counselor